Gold18K/ThreadPool-Cpp-20/README.md

     pool.change_number_of_workers(3);

-If the new number of workers is the same as the current one, nothing happens;
+If the new number of workers is the same as the current one, nothing happens:

     Thread_Pool pool(5);